Estimated reading time: 10 minutes

 7. Optimise for conversions

 As a business owner, you want conversions, right?
-So, it’s common sense that you’re going to want to optimise the shiz out of your About page.
-Before you do, remember it’s not about selling.
+So, it’s common sense that you’re going to want to optimise the shiz out of your about page.
+But before you do, remember it’s not about selling.
 It’s about…connection.

-Your About page is a great place to generate leads.
-When you generate leads you’ve got an opportunity to nurture readers and gradually turn them into customers.
+Your website about page is a great place to generate leads, nurture readers and gradually turn them into customers.

 Make it hard for people to hit the back button or go looking elsewhere.
 Captivate them and leave them wanting more.